ayush-b06/CeepzRoyaleArenaHub/README.md

 # CeepzRoyale ArenaHub

-CeepzRoyale ArenaHub is a full-stack analytics and coaching platform built for competitive gaming teams.
+CeepzRoyale ArenaHub is a full-stack analytics and coaching platform built for my clan.
 It provides real-time performance insights, tournament management tools, and readiness dashboards to support strategic decision-making.

 ## Features
 - Player performance analytics and historical trends